beefyfinance/beefy-blog/content/articles/beefy-partners-with-fuse-and-launches-its-first-vaults-on-the-blockchain.en.md

 2. A mobile-first tech stack for allowing token payments.
 3. DeFi products and tools to help adoption of the Fuse platform.

-Fuse also has its own token, $FUSE, used for staking, governance, transaction fees, validation, and payments on the network.
+Fuse also has its own token, **$FUS**E, used for staking, governance, transaction fees, validation, and payments on the network.

 ### Working together